a-pretty-parrot/fsr-install/README.md

 As I get feedback I will introduce new features such as interactive install if you want to skip the autoconfigure, etc.

 SQUAWK SQUAWK
+This is the initial version, so there may be some bugs! let me know if there are.

 ### Installation
 1) Download and Extract this repository to where you want to install it